4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 #### **_Environment_**

-This is a module specific to a help desk environment and most other scripts/tools for said environment depend on it.
+This module is specific to a help desk environment and most other scripts/tools for said environment depend on it.
 Chromedriver is my preferred Webdriver.

 #### **_Why JSON?_**